reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 ## Features of Spring Cloud JDBC
 Spring Cloud AWS JDBC module enables our Java applications to access databases created in AWS RDS with standard JDBC protocol using a declarative configuration.
 Some of the main features provided by this module are:

-1. Automatic data source configuration by creation of an Amazon RDS backed datasource to other beans as a javax.sql.DataSource
+1. Data source configuration by the creation of an Amazon RDS backed data source to other beans as a javax.sql.DataSource
-2. Automatic detection of read-replica and sending requests to the read-replica for read-only transactions to increase overall throughput.
+2. Detection of read-replica instance and sending requests to the read-replica for read-only transactions to increase overall throughput.
 3. Retry-support to send failed database requests to a secondary instance in a different Availability Zone.

 ## Setting up the Environment